 This post may contain affiliate links.
 Please read my disclosure.

-This Instant Pot Cornbread is soft and moist with a tender crumb and buttery texture.
+This instant pot cornbread is soft and moist with a tender crumb and buttery texture.
 You’ll never have dry or crumbly cornbread again when you cook it in the pressure cooker!

 Is there anything better than fresh, homemade cornbread served warm with a generous smear of butter and honey!?
+This is the best instant pot cornbread - you will love this recipe!

-Cornbread.
 I don't know about you guys, but I think cornbread is one of the most amazing breads out there.
+It's simple, the edges get all nice and caramelized when cooked, and it has a wonderful texture.

-And while I still make cornbread the traditional way, or even this air fryer cornbread or cornbread pudding, when I’m looking for a more hands off recipe, I love ‘baking’ it in my Instant Pot!
+And while I still make the cornbread the traditional way, or even this air fryer cornbread or cornbread pudding, when I’m looking for a more hands off recipe, I love ‘baking’ it in my Instant Pot!

-Why this recipe works
+Why this instant pot cornbread recipe works

-- While it takes longer to cook cornbread in the Instant Pot, the result is a soft and tender cornbread, and it’s almost hands off as you don’t need to check on it while it cooks.
+- While it takes longer to cook cornbread from scratch in the Instant Pot, the result is a soft and tender cornbread, and it’s almost hands off as you don’t need to check on it while it cooks.

 - The pot-in-pot method means the cornbread doesn’t cook directly in the Instant Pot insert.
 (If you did this it would likely burn on)!
 So, while you’re using your Instant Pot to cook the cornbread, you’re not actually getting it dirty!